kristinemlarson/gnssrefl/README.md

 If you do not have gfortran, then you can use homebrew to install (<code>brew install gfortran</code>).
 If you don't have homebrew, then [check here](https://gcc.gnu.org/wiki/GFortranBinariesMacOS).

+*Environment Variables*

+You should define three environment variables:

+* EXE = where various executables will live.
+These are mostly related to manipulating RINEX files.

+* ORBITS = where the GPS/GNSS orbits will be stored.
+They will be listed under directories by year and sp3 or nav depending on the orbit format.

+* REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below).
+Both snr files and results will be saved here in year subdirectories.

+If you are running in a bash environment, you should save these environment variables in the .bashrc file that is run whenever you log on.

+If you don't define these environment variables, the code *should* assume your local working directory (where you installed the code) is where you want everything to be (to be honest, I have not tested this in a while).
+The orbits, SNR files, and periodogram results are stored in directories in year, followed by type, i.e. snr, results, sp3, nav, and then by station name.

 *Installing the Python*